DIY IKEA Closets in Our Master Using Billy Bookcases

 This was the before situation in Robert’s closet…

-- The bookcases were SO snug that we were just millimeters shy of the two not fitting in the closet together.
-No wasted space!
-Yay!
-It was a close one.
+We assembled the two Billy bookcases following IKEA instructions and placed them side by side in the closet.
+The bookcases were SO snug that we were just millimeters shy of the two not fitting in the closet together.
+Cheers for no wasted space!

-Supplies for Lauren’s Closet –
+Supplies for a Small Walk-In Closet

 - 2 – 31 1/2″ x 79 1/2″ Billy bookcases